nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 - [Azure Learnings](#azure-learnings)
 - [Footer](#footer)

+## Currently Active Learning and Activities

+- [ ] Read "Inclusive 101 Guidebook" from Microsoft Design.
+- [ ] Build and deploy a functional version of [BF-BMX](https://github.com/nojronatron/BF-BMX) - the message synchronization tool for an upcoming volunteer event.
+- [x] [MVVM and MSFT MVVM Toolkit](./dotnet-wpf-mvvm-learnings.html).
+Collection of captured WPF and MVVM project layout implementations and frameworks.
+Targets .NET Framework 4.6+, and .NET 6+.
+- [ ] Update the [BF Bib Report Form](https://github.com/nojronatron/Bigfoot-Bib-Report-WL-Form) and prepare for possible usage by August 2024.

 ## Things I Want To Learn More About

-This list became so large it was unmanageable in an MD file.
-Most items have moved to a private Trello board so I can better manage my own backlog.
-Here are some newer items:

-- [ ] Take another look at [Contributing to Open Source Software projects](continuing-education\oss-contrib-humanizer.md).
+Here is a snippet of items I look forward to learning more about:

+- [ ] Meshtastic [Web](https://github.com/meshtastic/web) is an open source project looking for help.
+Given my recent interest in LoRa text-message communications, this might be a good [OSS contribution](continuing-education\oss-contrib-meshtastic.md) option for me.
+- [ ] Gain familiarity with [Playwright](https://playwright.dev/), an end-to-end testing framework for .NET.
 - [ ] [Bogus for .NET](https://github.com/bchavez/Bogus) a Faker.js port for .NET.
 - [ ] MSFT [Build 2024 Conference](./msbuild-2024-notes.html) will be held on 21-23 May, 2024.
 - [ ] Consider obtaining a GitHub Foundations Certification.
 - [ ] Check out [inquirer](https://www.npmjs.com/package/inquirer) for use with Node and Express.

-## Currently Active Learning and Activities

-- [x] [MVVM and MSFT MVVM Toolkit](./dotnet-wpf-mvvm-learnings.html).
-Collection of captured WPF and MVVM project layout implementations and frameworks.
-Targets .NET Framework 4.6+, and .NET 6+.
+## Notes And Takeaways from Research and Experience

 - [x] Learn how to effectively (and properly) leverage [Async Await](./dotnet-async-await-notes.html) and [Task Parallel Library](./dotnet-taskparallellibrary-notes.html).

-## Notes And Takeaways from Research and Experience
+- [x] Complete MS Learn Web Accessibility Basics and [take notes](./web-accessibility-basics.html).
 - [x] Attended [Azure Developers .NET Day 2024](./azure-developer-day-2024.html) and took a bunch of notes.
 - [x] Attended a .NET Community Standup regarding [simplifying development](./dotnet-simplify-development.html), where PMs and Architects discussed .NET project templating, Visual Studio Solution files, C# and F#, and other items such as nullability and global usings.
 - [x] MSFT [JDConf - the Java Conference](./java-jdconf2024-notes.html).